Surprisingly few of the 17 players to have worn Chelsea’s No. 9 shirt in the Premier League era have succeeded at

 The shirt has become ‘cursed’, with players tending to struggle at the club while wearing it.
 As it stands, no Chelsea player has opted to take the No.9 shirt for Chelsea in the 2023-24 season.

-We’ve taken a look at each player that Lukaku follows in the footsteps of and ranked them for their contributions to Chelsea.
+We’ve taken a look at every player who has donned the No.9 at Chelsea and ranked them for their contributions to the Blues.

 After an unsuccessful season on loan at Manchester United, Falcao was given another chance to prove himself to the English audience with Chelsea in 2015-16.